AHGOverbeek/halodi-messages/README.md

-**This is a fork of the Halodi repo, with added FingerCommand message to control multiple fingers at the same time.**
+**This is a fork of the Halodi repo, with added FingerCommand message to control multiple fingers at the same time.
+Does nto work yet.**

 # Halodi-messages